rickosborne/cascades/md/10-1-5-weather.md

 I hadn't taken the tickets of Mrs. Hamilton, Mr. Dearborn, or Ms. Keats.

 Maybe it was possible.
-I could have seen their names a few lines down.
+I could have seen their names a few lines down on the manifest.

 I snapped back to the conversation as Terry was saying "I'll keep an eye on her."

 Pamela nodded and turned to step past me into the galley.
-I noticed that the destination clock now read a quarter after four.
+I noticed that the Destination clock now read a quarter after four.
 If I remembered it right, we'd be somewhere around Corpus Christie by now, just about to cut across the Gulf of Mexico, if we weren't already over water.

 That was it, then.
 We'd land in less than three hours and do what we could to help until then.

 "I'm going to head back to Coach," I said to no one in particular and turned to leave.
-I heard newspaper crumple behind me but it didn't sound like Terry was following.
+I heard newspaper crumple behind me, but it didn't sound like Terry was following.

-My walk was slow and I took time to look at the faces of almost each and every passenger as I passed their rows.
+My walk was slow.
+I took time to look at the faces of almost each and every passenger as I passed their rows.

 No one in First Class was still awake.
 The woman in Smoking who had been doing needlepoint was now asleep, as was one of the men who had been reading.